lobi/cold_storage_iot/README.md

 ![Dashboard](./docs/003.png)
 The metrics of Temperature & humidity will keeping sync-up from DHT11 sensor to Thingsboard.

-The dashboard present real time Temperature/Humidity.
+The dashboard presents real time Temperature/Humidity metrics.

-The dashboard support to switch between working mode (auto-manual).
+The dashboard support to switch between working modes (auto-manual).

-Mode Auto: User can config the proper thresholds and the 8051 will auto maintain temperature/humdity by control Cooling Fan/Humidifier Machine.
+- Mode Auto: User can config the proper thresholds and the 8051 will auto maintain temperature/humdity by control Cooling Fan/Humidifier Machine.

-Mode Manual: Fully control Cooling Fan/Humidifier Machine on or off
+- Mode Manual: Fully control Cooling Fan/Humidifier Machine on or off

-Comunicate with ESP8266 using Protocol Message Queueing Telemetry Transport (MQTT) - Remote Procedure Calls (RPC) API.
+Comunicate with ESP8266 using protocol Message Queueing Telemetry Transport (MQTT) - Remote Procedure Calls (RPC) API.
 Service provider: Thingsboard's message broker

+There is a schedule from Thingsboard that send an RCP request to update telemetry, this will keep the metrics up-to-date every 20 seconds.

 Download dashboard json [here](./esp8266/cold_storage_management.json).

 ## Hardwares
 ![Hardware](./docs/004.JPG)
 - 8051 - MCU
-- ESP8051 - Microcontroller
+- ESP8266 - Microcontroller
 - DHT11 - Sensor
 - LCD 16x2
 - EEPROM 24C02
+- 5 LEDs

 ### Hardware Protocols used
 - UART: transmit data between 8051 & ESP8266